 Executive Director of Multicultural Affairs & International Student Life; Assistant to the Provost for Diversity & Inclusion

-Nadia came to the United States in the winter of 2016 and began her journey at Bay Path as an international student.
+Nadia came to the United States and began her journey at Bay Path as an international student.
 She is in the graduate Special Education program.
 In the Office of Multicultural Affairs, she strives to help create a more diverse Bay Path community.

 Work Study Student